ManyakRus/image_packages/README.md

 - directory names
 - package names
 - number of functions and lines in the package
-- package relationship arrows
+- go goroutine call arrows (blue)
-- goroutine call arrows (go)
+- function call arrows (black)
+- package relationship arrows (dashed)

 Sample execution (pictures) can be found in the examples directory